 Congress passed an act "to provide for the execution of the laws of the United States within the State of Ohio," effectively admitting Ohio to the Union as the 17th state.
-Congress later established the date of Ohio statehood as March 1, 1803.
+In 1953, Congress established the date of Ohio statehood as March 1, 1803--the date that Ohio's state legislature met for the first time.
 The Buckeye State's first senators, John Smith of Cincinnati and Thomas Worthington of Chillicothe were seated in October.

 The senators drew lots to determine their class assignments.
 Senator Thomas Worthington drew Class 2, for the term to expire on March 3, 1807.
 Senator John Smith drew Class 3, for the term to expire on March 3, 1809.